syncfusion-content/windowsforms-docs/WindowsForms/Tab-Splitter-Container/Localization.md

 //Call the Localizer

+private TabSplitterContainer tabSplitterContainer1 = new Syncfusion.Windows.Forms.Tools.TabSplitterContainer();
+private TabSplitterPage tabSplitterPage1 = new TabSplitterPage();
+private TabSplitterPage tabSplitterPage2 = new TabSplitterPage();

+this.tabSplitterPage1.Text = "XAML";
+this.tabSplitterPage2.Text = "Design";

+this.tabSplitterPage1.BackColor = System.Drawing.SystemColors.ControlLightLight;
+this.tabSplitterPage2.BackColor = System.Drawing.SystemColors.ControlLightLight;

+this.tabSplitterContainer1.Location = new System.Drawing.Point(92, 70);
+this.tabSplitterContainer1.Name = "tabSplitterContainer2";
+this.tabSplitterContainer1.Size = new System.Drawing.Size(1189, 35);
+this.tabSplitterContainer1.SplitterBackColor = System.Drawing.SystemColors.Control;
+this.tabSplitterContainer1.SplitterPosition = 10;
+this.tabSplitterContainer1.PrimaryPages.AddRange(new TabSplitterPage[] { tabSplitterPage1 });
+this.tabSplitterContainer1.SecondaryPages.AddRange(new TabSplitterPage[] { tabSplitterPage2 });

 LocalizationProvider.Provider = new Localizer();

+this.Controls.Add(tabSplitterContainer1);

- // localizer inherits the interface of ILocationProvider
-    public class Localizer : ILocalizationProvider
+    // localizer inherits the interface of ILocationProvider public class Localizer : ILocalizationProvider
     {
         #region ILocalizationProvider Members